rosafilgueira/DARE_SEISMO/specfem3d/docker/README.md

 ```

-Note: This test should take around 6 minutes using 4 cores.
+Note1 : This test should take around 6 minutes using 4 cores.